ANIMATION FUNDAMENTALS - LECTURE & EXERCISE

 Overall onion skin

-Exercise 2: Squash and Stretch Ball with Tail Animation
+Exercise 2: Ball With Tail

 Requirements: